AbhayKejriwal/Entension/README.md

 #### Method 1: Using Settings UI
 1. Open VS Code settings (File > Preferences > Settings)
-2. Search for "Jira Story Bot" or "Coder Bot"
+2. Search for "Jira Story Bot" or "Dev Bot"
 3. Enter the absolute path to your custom Python script
 4. The changes will take effect immediately

-#### Method 2: Using the In-App Configuration UI
+#### Method 2: Using the Settings Gear Icon
-1. Open the respective agent sidebar (Jira Story Bot or Coder & Documentation Bot)
+1. Open the respective agent sidebar (Jira Story Bot or Dev Bot)
-2. Click "Show Configuration" at the bottom of the sidebar
+2. Click the gear icon (⚙️) next to the heading
-3. Enter the script path or use the "Browse" button to select a file
+3. This will open the VS Code settings directly to the relevant configuration
-4. Click "Save" to apply the changes
+4. Enter the absolute path to your custom Python script
-5. Use "Reset to Default" to revert to the built-in script
+5. The changes will take effect immediately

 ### Script Requirements

 - **Jira Story Bot Script**: Should accept two arguments: the input text and the output file path
-- **Coder & Documentation Bot Script**: Should accept the input file path, output prefix, and option flags
+- **Dev Bot Script**: Should accept the input file path, output prefix, and option flags

 ## Development